Sign up to save your library

 · Why forty years of failed free-market policies have led to skyrocketing tuition and historic levels of student debt

-· How to read beyond the rack rate to negotiate the best financial package with the least debt
+· Strategies to negotiate the best financial package with the least debt

 · The difference between family debt and student debt and how to split it

-A playbook for the Hunger Games of higher education, Game On explains the anxiety, uncertainty, and chaos in college admission, explodes the myth of meritocracy, exposes the academy's connection to America's widening gap between rich and poor, and provides strategies to beat—and reform—a broken system.
+A playbook for the Hunger Games of higher education, Game On explains the anxiety, uncertainty, and chaos in college admission, exposes the myth of meritocracy, and provides strategies to beat—and reform—a broken system.
+This essential guide will help you and your family make informed decisions about the college admissions process.